Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Hardware is Strategy (Whether You Admit It or Not)

 Europe’s digital ambitions are built on a foundation of sand.
 A true digital sovereignty strategy must begin with a clear-eyed assessment of the hardware reality.
-Building your cloud on a solid hardware foundation is the first step towards true independence.

 5. No chips, no sovereignty.